sridharv/gojava/README.md

 The jar contains a native library (built for the build platform) which is loaded automatically.
 Cross platform builds are not currently supported.

-NOTE: This has only been tested on an OSX developer machine and not in production.
+NOTE: This has only been tested on an OSX developer machine and Linux (on Travis) and not in production.